 Task analysis is used to break down tasks so they are easier for an individual to understand and follow.
 Breaking down tasks can help individuals with autism remain focused on the step they need to complete at a given time, therefore improving attention spans.

-Additionally this helps with organisation skills and independent functioning skills i.e.: cooking
+Additionally this helps with organization skills when teaching autism child at home and independent functioning skills i.e.: cooking

 2. Picture Schedules & Take Home Charts